camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 # Camunda Nexus repository
-To be visible to all pom.xml and to be integrated, the connector must be registered in the Camunda Nexus Repository
+To be visible to all pom.xml and to be integrated, the Connector must be registered in the Camunda Nexus Repository.

-In the mean time, execute a mvn install on your repository.
-The JAR file is saved on your local maven repository, and will be available for the integration in a collection.
+In the meantime, execute a mvn install on your repository.
+The JAR file is saved on your local maven repository and will be available for integration into a collection.

 The procedure is visible here
 https://github.com/camunda-community-hub/community-action-maven-release

-## Define a Github workflow
+## Define a GitHub workflow
-Under the root of your projectm create a directory `.gitbub`, and then a directory `workflows`.
+Under the root of your project, create a directory `.github`, and then a directory, `workflows`.
-Copy from this github repository the three different file `deploy.yaml`, `mvn-build.yml`, `mvn-release.yml`
+Copy from this GitHub repository the three different files `deploy.yaml`, `mvn-build.yml`, `mvn-release.yml`

 Copy `dependabot.yml` too.